imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 │   ├── fvSolution
 │   └── meshDict
 └── backward-step.stl
-3 directories, 8 files
+3 directories, 9 files
 ```

 The *relevant* files for this tutorial case are:
 - `constant` - This directory contains files that are related to the physics of the problem, including the mesh and any physical properties that are required for the solver.
 In this case:
-    - `transportProperties` has the thermophysical properties of the fluid, e.g. viscosity.
+    - `transportProperties` has the physical properties of the fluid, e.g. viscosity.
 - `system` - This folder contains files related to how the simulation is to be solved:
     - `controlDict` for setting control parameters including start/end time, time step size and parameters for data output.
+    - `fvSchemes` for the discretization schemes used in the Finite Volume Method.
     - `meshDict` contains the configuration for the automated meshing process.
 - `backward-step.stl`: The geometry file forming the boundaries of the computational domain.